omixann/BreakingTTAPs-Spade/docs/HARDWARE_NOTES.md

 This document describes hardware behaviors that programmers and compiler authors must account for when targeting this TTA architecture.

+NOTE: this document needs to be audited, I'm not sure it's current anymore (especially after the last-minute Christmas bug fix).
+The rest of the instructions need to be documented too.
+Will update soon!

 ---

 ## Table of Contents